Albert-Gao/blog/source/_posts/scroll-a-not-in-view-component-into-the-view-using-react.md

 ---
-title: Scroll a not in view component into the view
+title: Scroll a not in view component into the view using React
 date: 2018-06-07 11:51:46
 tags:
   - javascript